ewpoe1237/EMANE-DAC/docs/running_without_manager.md

-# Running Experiment-00 Without EMANE Manager
+# Running Experiment-00 Without EMANE-Manager
 Since the first experiment (exp-00) in this repository does not rely on robot locations to calculate pathloss, it can be run without the intermediate EMANE-Manager script.
 This page describes the process to start up the shared platform in this manner.

 ## Setting up the EMANE Experiment